ardos-os/.github/profile/README.md

 * **Reproducibility:** setups easily replicable across machines.
 * **Simplicity:** formatting is trivial (just clear mutable subvolumes).
 * **Portability:** design makes it easier to port Hyprside to Android smartphones later.

----

-## 🚀 Current Status

-**tibs** and **HyprUI** are already in development.
-Hyprside is a work in progress with the long-term goal of becoming a stable, independent OS, potentially shipping **pre-installed on hardware** in the future.

----